vhildebrand/HeartwoodRivals/PRD.md

 The game will be free-to-play to maximize audience reach.

-Primary: Sale of a "Starlight Pass" (Battle Pass) each season, offering exclusive cosmetic items (clothing, furniture) and convenience items that do not provide a competitive advantage in dating.
+Primary: Sale of a "Heartwood Pass" (Battle Pass) each season, offering exclusive cosmetic items (clothing, furniture) and convenience items that do not provide a competitive advantage in dating.

 Secondary: A premium currency used to purchase specific cosmetic items directly.